 In the world of Marketing Automation, Account-Based Marketing is a buzz word.
 However, it seems Australian & New Zealand marketers haven’t quite caught on to the idea, at least from what we can see below from Google Trends.
 There’s isn’t even enough search data to show anything according to Google.
 So, what’s the problem?

 Google Trends is a great tool for Marketers, it’s helpful in a range of ways.
-The result shown above (bottom image) is the same for New Zealand as it is for Australia.
+The result shown above are for search term “Account Based Marketing” over the past 5 years.
 Visit Google Trends to discover for yourself.

 What is Account-Based Marketing?

 We covered the answer to that question in a previous blog post from late 2016.

 Click here to access that blog post, it’s titled “Tips for Beginners: Account-Based Marketing“